openbroadcaster/openbroadcaster.github.io/troubleshooting.md

     http://Your_Server_IP/updates
 ~~~~

-Fix for OB Sites in config

-add a FQDN (Fully Qualified Domain Name)
+Fix for OB Sites in config by adding a FQDN (Fully Qualified Domain Name)

 ~~~~
     nano /etc/hosts
 ~~~~

 "This file format is not supported" and "Cannot upload media"

 ~~~~
     ln -s /usr/bin/ffmpeg /usr/local/bin/avconv